 The rest of the nation has already done the obvious – Banned smoking of cigarettes indoors to preserve the health of guests and employees on the job.
-Smoking in casinos has been a target of governing bodies in a growing number of states to include Delaware, Illinois and even the gambling mecca of Macau.
+Smoking in casinos has been a target of governing bodies in a growing number of states.
+Jurisdictions that have taken action to date include Delaware, Illinois, and even the gambling mecca of Macau.

 Although only 15.5% of the population still smokes, casinos are resistant to changing the status quo and the reason is the immediate shot to revenue that has resulted from bans in other parts of the country.
-In NOLA.Com article, Caesars Entertainment claimed Harrah’s New Orleans suffered a loss of $70 million in revenue over a 2-year period after a smoking ban was implemented.
-Gaming revenue decreases have also been seen in other jurisdictions that have banned smoking.
-Clearly not a favorable situation for casino operators in Las Vegas.
+In a NOLA.Com article, Caesars Entertainment claimed Harrah’s New Orleans suffered a loss of $70 million in revenue over a 2-year period after a smoking ban was implemented.

-The reason Las Vegas casinos want you to keep lighting up is clear – Smokers are more loyal gamblers than non-smokers statistically.
+The reason Las Vegas casinos want you to keep lighting up is clear – Smokers are statistically more loyal gamblers than non-smokers.
 A study from the University of Connecticut showed that “daily smokers gambled on more days and spent more money gambling; they also ‘craved’ gambling more and had lower perceived control over their gambling”.
 I’d want more smokers in my casino too!

 Dealers have even taken to the picket line to protest smoking in Las Vegas casinos arguing that a state-wide ban would be the best way to protect employees.

-On our Facebook page, we ran the most unscientific, unofficial and likely unreliable poll ever.
-But hell, it’s likely just as accurate as the polls leading up to the 2016 Presidential Election.
+On our Facebook page, we ran the most unscientific, unofficial, and likely unreliable poll ever.
+But hell, it’s likely just as accurate as political polling nowadays.

-We asked the question “Should Las Vegas Casinos be smoke free?”
+We asked the question “Should Las Vegas Casinos be smoke-free?”
 With the options being “yes” or “no”.
-The poll received 735 votes with 55% of respondents saying that no, they would not want Vegas casinos to ban lighting up.
+The poll received 735 votes and 55% of respondents said they don’t want Las Vegas casinos to ban lighting up.

-There is an anti-smoking tide sweeping the world driven by less and less people smoking and increased concern for health and wellness.
-As much as some Vegas visitors will dislike it, eventually corporations and governments alike will move to protect the majority from the smoking minority.
+There is an anti-smoking tide sweeping the world driven by fewer people smoking and increased concern for health and wellness.
+As much as some Vegas visitors will dislike it, eventually, corporations and governments alike will move to protect the majority from the smoking minority.
 Eventually, the health of many will be put ahead of profits and a dip in revenue.

 If you can ban smoking in Macau, you can ban it anywhere.